 I was born in 1994.

 Upon becoming a teenager, the internet was quite influential towards me.
 I remember spending hours on MySpace when I was thirteen.
 I frequented the public library often and would spend hours on the computer there afterschool.
 This was before I had a desktop computer or a laptop at home.
 The types of people I would see online and learn about there were far different from the types of people I knew in my own physical life.
 That exposure really pulled me into different realms of reality.
-I became more familiar with goth and alternative subculture and found a sense of a haven there.
+I became more familiar with goth and alternative subculture through Myspace, and found a sense of a haven there.
 I felt I was able to relate to these influences more than I was able to relate to other influences in my physical life.
-I also learned a lot about pin up and burlesque around this time.
+I also learned a lot about pinup and burlesque around this time.
+I would read many articles online.
 I felt very passionate towards both of these things, although I was young.
-Conceptually, the art and culture of these things were something I was drawn to.
+Conceptually the art and culture of these things were something I was drawn to.
 There were many women who were apart of these cultures that I looked up to, but I specifically felt inspired by Bettie Page and Dita Von Teese.
 My favorite stores to shop in were either thrift stores or Hot Topic.
 My hair was dyed my two favorite colors: black and blood red.
 I started to wear makeup for the first time in middle school.
-I would wear thick, cateye eyeliner and red lipstick.
+I would wear thick, cateye style eyeliner and red lipstick.
 I've always been pale, but I would wear the whitest shade of foundation I could buy and white, translucent powder.
 When I was fifteen, I bought my first MAC lipliner and lipstick.
 I've since bought and tried many different brands, but I do remember that being my favorite at that time.
-As a child and a teenager, music was always something that influenced me, whether that be aesthetically or inspirational.
-I would dissociate away from the mundane of every day life and listen to music for hours.
+Life generally was rough for me, as a child and a teenager.
+I spent a lot of it dissociating, dreaming of a different existence, away from the things that shattered my soul.
+Music was always something that influenced me, whether that be aesthetically or as an inspiration.
+I would isten to music for hours.
+If I was awake and not in class, I had on headphones.
 I had a CD player and a Zune mp3 player.
-Two major influences are Tairrie B. from 'My Ruin' and Lady Gaga.
-These women musicians really inspired me the most.
-The music they released has always had major influences on me.
-There are plenty of other musicians that I could name that inspire me and that I have spent decades listening to, but the list would be too long for me to list here.
+If I could pick one major musician influence, I would have to say that it's Tairrie B. She formed the band 'My Ruin' as her solo project.
+The first time I heard Tairrie B., I was 12.
+I found her band's main album, titled "Speak & Destroy", online on Youtube.
+This album is my all time favorite- from the guitar riffs, the beats, and her talkative vocals mixed with the depth of her screaming- it's not for the weak to enjoy.
+It has a classic nu-metal sound, with some unique sounds added in.
+There are plenty of other musicians that I could name that inspire me and that I have spent decades listening to, but the list would be far too long.
 There will be a music tab here on my webpage, added at some point in time where I will dive into those depths.

 Here is a collage of the influential women who have inspired me in my lifetime, created by me: